 This guide will walk you through the process of ordering your first Super SIM and preparing it for use.
 Once you’ve performed these straightforward but essential tasks, you’ll be ready to try out Super SIM in an IoT device.

-We have a series of guides which you can follow to get specific IoT hardware development platforms connected to Twilio’s seamless global cellular network — just pick the guide that matches the platform you intend to use to prototype your own IoT hardware, or one you’re familiar with so you can quickly put Super SIM through its paces.
+We have a series of guides which you can follow to get commonly used IoT hardware development platforms connected to Twilio’s seamless global cellular network — just pick the guide that matches the platform you intend to use to prototype your own IoT hardware, or one you’re familiar with, so you can quickly put Super SIM through its paces.

 But that’s for later — the very first step is to obtain a Super SIM and activate it.

-If you already have a Super SIM that you received at a developer event, conference, or in-person meeting, or that you received through some other channel such as bundled with a developer kit, you may need to register it to your Twilio Account in the Console.
+If you already have a Super SIM that you received at a developer event, conference, or in-person meeting, or that you received through some other channel, you may need to register it with your Twilio Account in Console.
 You can then skip this ordering step and jump to preparing it for use once its registered to your Twilio Account.

 You order Super SIMs using the Twilio Console — just go to Internet of Things > Order SIMs to login and enter the number of Super SIMs you require.